matyus/matyus.github.com/_posts/2022-01-29-products-and-features-are-a-means-to-an-end.md

 Why is it important to do the least amount of work possible?
 In a society we need to be smart (and deliberate) about how we use our most precious finite resource: time.

-The better we use our time with the resources we have (people, tools, etc.), then that essentially means the better we are evolving as a business and providing something that our customers find valuable …and therefore will pay us for.
+The better we use our time with the resources we have (people, tools, etc.), then the better we are evolving as a business that provides something that our customers find valuable.

 ### Greater than the whole